airshipit/election/doc/source/index.rst

 Candidates
 ----------

-Anyone who has demonstrated a committment to Airship (community building, communications, or has had code merged to the Airship project repositories) within the last 12 months is eleigible to run for the Technical Committee, as specified in the Airship `Governance`_ document.
+Anyone who has demonstrated a commitment to Airship (community building, communications, or has had code merged to the Airship project repositories) within the last 12 months is eligible to run for the Technical Committee, as specified in the Airship `Governance`_ document.

 Nominees propose their candidacy by submitting a text file to the